 Welcome to Tales from the Motherland!

-Thanks for checking out my blog.
-You can also follow me on Twitter: @DawnQLandau or Check out the Tales From the Motherland Facebook page, below.
+Thanks for checking out TFTM.
+You can also follow me on Twitter: @DawnQLandau or Check out the TFTM on Facebook page (see below)

 COPYRIGHT © This is my work, no one else’s.
-Let’s keep it that way.
+Don’t make me go all Boston on your @$$.

 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Dawn Quyle Landau and Tales from the Motherland with appropriate and specific direction to the original content.